Unveil-gg/Cartograph/samples/README.md

 # Sample Maps

-This directory contains example `.cart` map files.
+This directory contains example `.cart` map files, for testing and demonstration.

 ## Creating Samples